How to protect your Laptop and Desktop

 - Backup, Backup, BACKUP!
 Backing up your machine regularly can protect you from the unexpected.
 Keep a few months' worth of backups and make sure the files can be retrieved if needed.
 Visit IT Services storage options for recommendations on backup options.

 - Reputable Software!
-Only download and install legitimate software from reputable sources that you trust.
+Only install software from reputable sources that you trust.

 - Never leave your laptop unattended.
 The physical security of your machine is just as important as its technical security.